agileapps-dev-com/Loans-app-template/loans-app-template/README.md

 Run `npm run gen:tmpl` generates the cui template for packaging.
 It compiles the SCSS files used for theming, performs the producton build and generates the `templates-details.json`.

 The generated CUI template artifacts will be available in the `./dist/loan-app-template/` directory.
 You will need to 'zip' this directory before uploading to agileapps platform.
->Note: You might need to remove the *.scss and *.ico files present inside `./dist/loan-app-template/` directory before zipping it, unless you have explicitly white-listed these file extensions in your tenant.
+>Note: You might need to remove the *.scss and *.ico files present inside `./dist/loan-app-template/` directory before zipping it, unless you have explicitly white-listed these file extensions in your AgileApps instance.
 Otherwise, your template installation would fail.

 ## Running unit tests